elabftw/elabdoc/doc/sysadmin-guide.rst

 Healthchecks
 ------------

-To monitor the nginx service, use /healthcheck endpoint, which replies with status code 204 if nginx is working.
+To monitor the nginx service, use ``/healthcheck`` endpoint, which replies with status code 204 if nginx is working.

-To monitor the php-fpm service, use /php-ping, which replies with status code 200 if php-fpm is working.
+To monitor the php-fpm service, use ``/php-ping``, which replies with status code 200 if php-fpm is working.

-To monitor the nginx, the php-fpm and the MySQL connection, use /healthcheck.php, which replies with status code 200 and "ok" in the body of the response if everything is working.
+To monitor the nginx, the php-fpm and the MySQL connection, use ``/healthcheck.php``, which replies with status code 200 and ``ok`` in the body of the response if everything is working.

 Metrics
 -------

-To gather metrics from the php-fpm service, use /php-status, which replies with information about php-fpm processes.
+To gather metrics from the php-fpm service, use ``/php-status``, which replies with information about php-fpm processes.
 See the `PHP FPM Status page documentation <https://www.php.net/manual/en/fpm.status.php>`_ for more details.

-To gather metrics from the nginx service, use /nginx-status, which replies with information about nginx processes.
+To gather metrics from the nginx service, use ``/nginx-status``, which replies with information about nginx processes.
 See the `Nginx status module documentation <https://nginx.org/en/docs/http/ngx_http_stub_status_module.html>`_ for more details.

-The /php-status and /nginx-status pages are protected with Basic authentication:
+The ``/php-status`` and ``/nginx-status`` pages are protected with **Basic authentication**:

-* user: elabftw
+* user: ``elabftw``
-* password: the value of `STATUS_PASSWORD` environment variable
+* password: the value of ``STATUS_PASSWORD`` environment variable

-If this variable is not set (default), then a random unknown password will be generated but never displayed, effectively disabling access.
+If this variable is not set (default), then a random unknown password will be generated but never displayed, effectively disabling access to these pages.

 All of the above endpoints will not produce an access log entry.